mog1347/acorn-css/docs/index.md

 - Extend some useful feature like ```@apply``` by Postcss.
 - Still use Sass/Scss as the preprocessor for compiling styles, which is more familiar to most users.
 - Provide lots of configuration options, users can easily define responsive breakpoints and pseudo classes.
-- And many other idea.
+- And many other ideas.

 ## Requirements